Litton Das: National Cricket League & List-A Cricket

-Das played for Bangladesh at the Under-19 World Cups in 2012 and 2014.
 Playing for Rangpur Division in the 2014–15 National Cricket League, he scored five centuries and finished the seven-match season with 1,024 runs at an average of 85.33.
 Rangpur Division won the championship.

 In January 2017, Das scored his maiden double-century in first-class cricket, playing for East Zone in the 2016–17 Bangladesh Cricket League.
 As a result of this, he was recalled to Bangladesh's Test squad for their one-off match against India in February 2017.

 Das scored the most runs in the 2016–17 Dhaka Premier Division Cricket League, with 752 in 14 matches.

 In April 2018, Das was the leading run-scorer in the 2017–18 Bangladesh Cricket League, with 779 runs in six matches, including scoring 274 runs in one innings.